johnrigsby1970/MMONavigator/README.md

 You can use buttons on the toolbar, which are hidden until you mouse over the toolbar or the finger icon.
 The finger icon lets you drag the compass around the screen to a better position.

 The gear icon is for settings.
 It will toggle viewing the destination and location entry text boxes.
 Next to the location you will find a button to copy the current location to the desintation text box.
-The button net to that lets you setup game profiles which are how you configure the program to watch for changes in location.
+The button next to that lets you set up game profiles which are how you configure the program to watch for changes in location.

-You can have a game profile for Pantheon, which reads the location from the system clipboard and a game profile for Everquest, which reads it from the log file associated to each of your characters.
+You can have a game profile for Pantheon, which reads the location from the system clipboard, and a game profile for Everquest, which reads it from the log file associated to each of your characters.
 You would need a profile for each character in Everquest.
 In Pantheon you only need the one game profile.

 You can switch between game profiles on the configure game profile dialog.